Old Fall River Road in Colorado's Rocky Mountain National Park is the ultimate road less traveled adventure.

 If you're lucky you might even spot some wildlife along the way.
 Shortly after entering the park we spotted a moose off in the distance!

-While you don't need to park anywhere to start this activity, like you would with many of the hikes in Rocky Mountain, there are still some things to discuss on this front.
+While you don't need to park anywhere to start this activity, like you would with many of the hikes in Rocky Mountain, you'll want to pull off and park at times to enjoy the views.

 Chasm Falls is the most popular detour along Old Fall River Road.
-The Chasm Falls area is marked which means you shouldn't have any issues finding it.
+Chasm Falls area is home to a road side waterfall and well marked which means you shouldn't have any issues finding it.

 The parking situation for Chasm Falls should be plentiful.
 There are actual parking spaces and plenty of spots to pull off along the road.
 The waterfall is located steps from the parking lot, making this a relatively quick stop and so parked vehicles will turn over quickly.

-In addition to Chasm Falls be sure to pull off at other scenic areas along the way.
+In addition to the falls be sure to pull off at other scenic areas along the way.
 Just keep your eyes open and you won't have any issues finding designated vehicle pull offs along the road.

-Do I Need a Permit for Old Fall River Road?
+Do you need a pass for Old Fall River Road?

 Despite being a narrow dirt road, it was in pretty good shape.
 For the most part at least.
 A few of the switchback turns were a bit rutted out so if you're in a low clearance vehicle you'll want to be careful.